Will a pumped hydro, which depends on two large water reservoirs to operate, succeed in semi-arid western fall country?

 Tamworth Regional Council stands to undermine public trust if it approves a proposal enabling a foreign company to profit from the diversion of critical drinking water.

-Any proposal to use Dungowan pipeline water for industrial projects (e.g., pumped hydro reservoirs) would compete directly with domestic and agricultural uses, and in dry spells could exacerbate restriction levels for residents — creating both practical shortages and political/reputational risk for council decisions. tamworth.nsw.gov.au
+Any proposal to use Dungowan pipeline water for industrial projects (e.g., pumped hydro reservoirs) would compete directly with domestic and agricultural uses, and in dry spells could exacerbate restriction levels for residents — creating practical shortages and provoking strong community backlash against Council. tamworth.nsw.gov.au

 Risk factors specific to pumped-hydro proposals